buracchi/file-transfer-over-udp/README.md

 ### Reliable transmission

 The exchange of messages takes place using an unreliable communication service.
-In order to ensure the correct sending / receiving of messages and files both clients and servers implement at the application level the Go-Back N protocol.
+In order to ensure the correct sending/receiving of messages and files both clients and servers implement at the application level the Go-Back N protocol.

-During the tests to simulate the loss of messages over the network (a very unlikely event in a local network let alone when client and server are running on the same host), it is assumed that each message is discarded by the sender with probability *p*.
+During the tests to simulate the loss of messages over the network (a very unlikely event in a local network let alone when client and server are running on the same host), it is assumed that each message is discarded by the sender with probability $p$.

-The size *N* of the dispatch window, the probability *p* of loss of messages, and the duration *T* of the timeout, are three configurable constants and the same for all processes.
+The size $N$ of the dispatch window, the probability $p$ of loss of messages, and the duration $T$ of the timeout, are three configurable constants and the same for all processes.
 In addition to the use of a fixed timeout, it is possible to choose the use of a value for the adaptive timeout calculated dynamically based on the evolution of the observed network delays.